twanlass/tdub.co/src/pages/notes/2024-12-21-your-ego-is-showing.md

 ---
 While I was at [Buffer](https://buffer.com), I led a team building an inbox tool for social media.
 It was used by teams at Stripe, Slack, and DigitalOcean to manage @mentions, comments, and DMs on social media at scale.

 One of the more tedious parts of our customers' workflow was answering the same questions repeatedly.
-Naturally, it wasn’t long before we got feature requests for things like canned responses or automated replies.
+So naturally it wasn’t long before we got feature requests for things like canned responses or automated replies.

 I had a visceral reaction to building a feature that could enable sending tons of spammy or inauthentic messages at scale – let alone in a public forum like social media.

-Customers wanted to speed up their agents’ workflow and improve consistency in responses.
+Customers wanted to speed up their agent's workflow and improve consistency in responses.
 That seemed fair!
 But I hated the idea of canned responses.
 I didn’t want our customers to want this feature.
 "Do better!"
 I thought.

 **My ego was showing.**